RonaldKiprotich/Pitch-App/README.md

 * A user needs to sign up
 * A user the needs to sign in to vote and post pitches

+# CREDITS

+#### Google.com, StackOverflow.com and Miguel Grinberg -author of 'Flask Web Development, 2nd Edition'

+# Support and Contacts

+In case You have any issues using this code please do no hesitate to get in touch with me through protich12@gmail.com or leave a commit here on github.